ajoydas12/Voice-Powered-Meeting-Scheduler/README.md

 ### **2\.
 Python Client Setup**

-1. **Save the script** as app.py.
+1. **Save the script** as main.py.
-2. **Create a requirements.txt file** in the same directory as app.py and add the following content:
+2. **Create a requirements.txt file** in the same directory as main.py and add the following content:
    SpeechRecognition
    PyAudio
    pyttsx3
    requests

 3. **Create & Activate a Virtual Environment**:
-   python3 \-m venv venv
+   python \-m venv venv

    **Activate it:**
    * macOS/Linux: source venv/bin/activate
    * Windows: .\\venv\\Scripts\\activate
 4. **Install Dependencies**:
    pip install \-r requirements.txt
-   **Note:** If PyAudio fails on Debian/Ubuntu, run: sudo apt-get install portaudio19-dev python3-pyaudio
+   **Note:** If PyAudio fails on Debian/Ubuntu, run: sudo apt-get install portaudio19-dev python-pyaudio
 5. **Configure the Script**:
-   * Open app.py.
+   * Open main.py.
    * Paste the **Production URL** from your n8n Webhook into the N8N\_WEBHOOK\_URL variable.

 ## **Usage**

 1. **Start the n8n workflow**.
 2. **Run the Python script**:
-   python3 app.py
+   python main.py

 3. The assistant will greet you.
 4. State your full command in one sentence, for example:"Schedule a meeting with ajoy.das@example.com tomorrow from 4 PM to 5 PM about the project review."